senaite/senaite.core/doc/DEVELOP.md

 ### i18ndude

 The i18ndude tool is required only if you intend to add strings that need to be translated.
-Run locales/updatelocales.sh to update the POT/PO files.

-update parts= to include i18ndude:
+To Automatically recompile .mo files during development, edit your buildout.cfg to include the zope_i18n_compile_mo_files variable.

+    [instance]
+    environment-vars =
+        zope_i18n_compile_mo_files true

+Update your develop.cfg:

-    parts +=
+    parts =
-        test
-        omelette
+        ...
         i18ndude

-And add the [i18ndude] section below it:

     [i18ndude]
+    unzip = true
     recipe = zc.recipe.egg
     eggs = i18ndude

+After this you can use locales/updatelocales.sh to update the POT/PO files.

 ### testing